AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/commontreeitems.md

 <a name="RestraintImports"></a>
 ### Importing Restraints
-For the  **Add MOGUL restraints** menu command, restraints are read from a supplied file.
-The file produced by the MOGUL program has many columns, but only the first 8 are used here and a few of those do not matter.
-If producing the file manually or with your own software, follow the following instructions.
+For the  **Add MOGUL restraints** menu command, restraints are read from a .csv file that is usually generated in the CCDC program Mercury using the CSD-Core/Mogul Geometry Check.
+This file has many columns, but only the first 8 are used here and a few of those do not matter.
+It would also be possible to produce such a file manually or cast output from another program, but make sure the .csv file follows the following instructions:

 The first line in the file must be a header, which must start with "Type" (note capitalization).
-The rest of the line is ignored, but it is convenient to follow the example below.
+The rest of that initial line is ignored, but it is convenient to follow the example below.

 Subsequent lines should contain: